argoyle/tapestry-breadcrumbs/README.md

       <version>1.1</version>
     </dependency>

-Add the annotation to your page-class:
+Add the annotation to your page-classes:

     @BreadCrumb(titleKey="index.title")
     public class Index {

+The titleKey is the key into the message catalog that the title of the crumb should use.

+Add the BreadCrumbModule as a sub-module:

+    @SubModule({ BreadCrumbModule.class })
+    public class AppModule {

 Contribute the dispatcher to the masterDispatcher in your apps module-class: